Nidaros Cathedral - The pilgrim destination

 Nidaros Cathedral in Trondheim is an important destination for pilgrims from all over the world.
 The cathedral, which had it's early beginnings as a wooden chapel built over St. Olav’s tomb, has evolved into a magnificent cathedral.

+Nidaros Cathedral is the place where Norwegian monarchs have been crowned, and is Norway's national shrine.
 The cathedral is an architectural masterpiece with intricate stone sculptures and stained glass windows.
-A fantastic result of impressive craftsmanship from generations of stone carvers, masons, glass masters and blacksmiths.
+A result of impressive craftsmanship from generations of stone carvers, masons, glass masters and blacksmiths.
 Imagine what number of people have lived, visited, worked upon and experienced this Nordic cathedral throughout the centuries.
 What stories are in these walls?

 The rituals of pilgrimage upon arrival

-It is traditionally said that pilgrims should approach the pilgrimage destination slowly and reverently.
-Historical rituals of pilgrimage suggest walking around the cathedral three times before entering.
-Inside, one reaches the octagon, where there is a high altar with a shape inspired by the Shrine of St. Olav, marking the site believed to be St. Olav’s burial place.
+In the center of the Octagon, there is a high altar with a shape inspired by the Shrine of St. Olav, marking the site believed to be St. Olav’s burial place.
 When you reach this point the pilgrimage is considered complete.

 The oldest cathedral in the north